 Our Work in Kenya

 This five-year project, formally called HIV Service Delivery Support Activity, is funded by the U.S. Agency for International Development.
-The project is designed to increase access and coverage for HIV prevention, care and treatment services toward achieving the UNAIDS 90-90-90 targets in eight counties in Kenya.
-Anticipated results are: 1) increased availability and use of combination prevention services for priority populations; 2) increased use of targeted HIV testing services; 3) improved linkage to treatment for individuals newly testing positive for HIV; 4) increased uptake of and adherence to quality HIV treatment services; 5) increased long-term follow-up of patients receiving care and treatment services, including laboratory and logistics support; and 6) strengthened institutional capacity and accountability for the management, facility and county HIV response in the eight counties.
+The project is designed to increase access and coverage for HIV prevention, care and treatment services toward achieving the UNAIDS 90-90-90 targets in six counties in Kenya.
+Anticipated results are: 1) increased availability and use of combination prevention services for priority populations; 2) increased use of targeted HIV testing services; 3) improved linkage to treatment for individuals newly testing positive for HIV; 4) increased uptake of and adherence to quality HIV treatment services; 5) increased long-term follow-up of patients receiving care and treatment services, including laboratory and logistics support; and 6) strengthened institutional capacity and accountability for the management, facility and county HIV response.

 Impact Malaria is a global project of the U.S. President’s Malaria Initiative to reduce mortality and morbidity caused by malaria.
 Implemented by a consortium of organizations led by PSI, the project is led in Kenya by Jhpiego and funded by the U.S. Agency for International Development.
 In close collaboration with Kenya’s National Malaria Control Program, other sections of the Ministry of Health and various implementing partners, Impact Malaria is designed to improve malaria service delivery via the following objectives: 1) improve the quality of and access to malaria case management and prevention of malaria in pregnancy; 2) improve the quality of and access to other malaria drug-based approaches and provide support to pilot/scale up newer malaria drug-based approaches; and 3) provide global technical leadership, support operational research and advance program learning.